¡Bienvenidos a Espana! A truly cosmopolitan city, Madrid is the gateway to Spain’s arts and culture, tantalising cuisine and diverse architecture.

 After a morning of cultural immersion, the afternoon is yours to enjoy at your own pace.
 This evening, come together as a group for a welcome dinner at a local tapas restaurant and sample the fragrant flavours and piquant spices of Spanish cuisine.

-Bid farewell to Galicia as you travel to the university town of Salamanca.
+Bid farewell to magical Madrid as you travel to the university town of Salamanca.
 Tucked away among rolling hills, this medieval town is home to one of the oldest operating universities in the world.

 With free time to explore, you can immerse yourself in its architectural and artistic wealth, from the stained-glass atrium of the Casa Lis art museum to the shell-covered walls of Casa de las Conchas.